daniel-rusu/pods4k/immutable-arrays/BENCHMARKS.md

 faster!
 Although there are many more operations, the above results should provide a pretty good representation of the performance improvement of common non-trivial operations.

 We don't usually think about primitives in Kotlin and the same is true with Immutable Arrays.
-However, although we just focus on writing clean list-like code, Immutable Arrays automatically use primitives when possible:
+Immutable Arrays allows us to write clean list-like code, and the library automatically uses primitives when possible.
+This reduces memory consumption and improves performance without having to think about primitives:

 ```kotlin
 // primitive ImmutableFloatArray since weightKg is a Float